dkrawciw/textBasedStrat/README.md

 # textBasedStrat
-Text based strategy that hopefully has some internet component.
+Text based strategy that has some internet component.